rrd108/go-rest-api/README.md

 6. login

-7. `go get github.com/githubnemo/CompileDaemon` and `go get github.com/githubnemo/CompileDaemon`
+7. `go get github.com/githubnemo/CompileDaemon` and `go install github.com/githubnemo/CompileDaemon`
    So we can run it by `~/go/bin/CompileDaemon -command="./go-rest-api"`

 8. Create `launch.json` for debugging